omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 Open Type
 ^^^^^^^^^

-Pressing Ctrl+Shift+T will bring up the :guilabel:`Open Element` dialog which lets you type a class name, method name or other identifier, and opens its declaration in a new editor.
+Pressing Ctrl+Shift+T will bring up the :guilabel:`Open Element` dialog, which lets you type a class name, method name, or other identifier and opens its declaration in a new editor.

 Exploring the Code
 ^^^^^^^^^^^^^^^^^^